We often receive questions regarding our prices on RHP bearings. In this article I will try to answer why we have such high prices.

 Conclusion:

 We accurately report all our imports due to the attention we receive.
 Our bearing prices are based on actual import costs and a reduced margin.
 While we won’t be the least expensive we will offer a bearing as close to OE as possible.
 Alternate options, not subject to high duty rates, are available in most cases.
-Japanese and Taiwanese bearings can be imported with only a 5% duty rate.
+Japan (except for NSK products), China, and Taiwan supplied bearings can be imported with only a 5% duty rate.

 We have, in the past, domestically sourced UK made SKF bearings (70-1591 and 70-2879A) that were imported in the late 1970s.
 These bearings were fairly priced as they were before the additional duty was in effect.
-Sadly the US bearing housing stocking them realized they could be asking much more for these and we are no longer able to get them at competitive prices.
-In recent years our competitors have begun to get charged for the bearing duty.
+Sadly the US bearing house stocking them realized they could be asking much more for these and we are no longer able to get them at competitive prices.
+In recent years our competitors have begun to get charged for the same bearing duty.
 If at any point the duty is removed from the product we will adjust prices to reflect lower imported cost.
-Problem is the government is pretty keen on taking in the money even though the company may no longer being “harmed”.
+The problem is the government is pretty keen on taking in the money even though the company may no longer being “harmed”.
+It is not in the nature of the governments to make things easier or less expensive.